 Christ instructed His Apostles and then ascended into heaven.
 While the Apostles stood there looking heavenward, two angels stood beside them and said, “Ye men of

 Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go” (Acts 1:11).

-There are several actions that Jesus Christ will do when He comes back to earth, including the following: 1) He will cleanse the earth.
+There are several actions that Jesus Christ will do when He comes back to earth, including the following: 1) He will cleanse the earth from evil and sin.
 2) He will judge His people.
 3) He will usher in the Millennium.
 4) He will complete the First Resurrection.
 5) He will take His rightful place as King of heaven and earth.

 When Jesus comes again, He will come in power and great glory.
 At that time the wicked will be destroyed.
 All things that are corrupt will be burned, and the earth will be cleansed by fire (see Doctrine and Covenants 101:24-25).

 When Jesus comes again, He will judge all nations and will divide the righteous from the wicked (see Matthew 25:31-46).
 John the Revelator wrote about the judgment: “I saw thrones, and they sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, … and they lived and reigned with Christ a thousand years.”
 He saw that the wicked “lived not again until the thousand years were finished” (Revelation 20:4-5; see also Doctrine and Covenants 88:95-98).

 When Jesus comes again, He will usher in the Millennium, the thousand-year period of time when Jesus will reign on the earth.
 The righteous will be caught up to meet Jesus at His coming (see Doctrine and Covenants 88:96).